Safe page context for relevant help

 Workflow

-Install once, then make each product page smarter.
+Install once, then make every important page support-aware.

-Canonica separates the runtime key, allowed origins, blocked routes, and page context so widget behavior stays maintainable.
+AnswerLattice separates the runtime key, allowed origins, blocked routes, page context, and proactive capability checks so widget behavior stays maintainable.

 Generate widget key

-Create the widget credential from the Canonica dashboard and copy it during setup.
+Create the widget credential from the AnswerLattice dashboard and copy it during setup.

 Install the script